cbg-ethz/pangolin/doc/pangolin_code_documentation.md

 - pangolin_src: Contains the source code for Pangolin.
 - uploader: Handles the synchronization of uploaded samples.
-- working: Manages intermediate processes and data handling. --> pangolin/woking = NOT IN UNSE ANYMORE / ARTEFACT
+- working: Manages intermediate processes and data handling.
-   - the ../woking is used as working directory, not pangolin/working

 #### General Logic
 The autoamtion is started by launching it's docker container on the wiseDB VM and interacts with Euler (sHPC) and databases such as b-fabric and SPSP.